 They also stripped and bleached the original wood floors laying the foundation for the coastal cool Venice vibe.

-Boesch seemed to infuse her global and collected, yet confident and cozy design style into this master bathroom.
+Boesch seemed to infuse her global and collected, yet confident and cozy design style into this primary bathroom.
 There is clearly an elevated appeal to this space with the crystal chandelier looming above, but it doesn't feel overdone or unrelatable quite the opposite.
 I don't know anyone who wouldn't want to slip into this tub and enjoy the view.
 (Fun Fact: the light was originally used over the head table at Boesch's wedding.)

 This is also Boesch's favorite place in the house.
 "It sets the tone for permanent vacation vibes," she says.
 "The open flow draws your eye to the small, but gorgeous tub situation which has you feeling pure zen without even turning the water on."